open-resources/physics_bank/content/public/006.Force/Newton's Third Law/cow_and_mosquito/cow_and_mosquito.md

     weight: 1
 myst:
   substitutions:
-    params:
-      vars:
-        title: Cow and Mosquito
+    params_vars_title: Cow and Mosquito
-      part1:
-        ans1:
-          value: The force the tail feels is greater than the force that the mosquito feels.
+    params_part1_ans1_value: The force the tail feels is greater than the force that the mosquito feels.
-          feedback: Consider Newton's laws!
+    params_part1_ans1_feedback: Consider Newton's laws!
-        ans2:
-          value: The forces felt by the mosquito and the tail are equivalent.
+    params_part1_ans2_value: The forces felt by the mosquito and the tail are equivalent.
-          feedback: You got it, this is an example of Newton's Third Law!
+    params_part1_ans2_feedback: You got it, this is an example of Newton's Third Law!
-        ans3:
-          value: The force the mosquito feels is greater than the force that the tail feels.
+    params_part1_ans3_value: The force the mosquito feels is greater than the force that the tail feels.
-          feedback: Consider Newton's laws!
+    params_part1_ans3_feedback: Consider Newton's laws!
-      part2:
-        ans1:
-          value: The tail accelerates more than the mosquito.
+    params_part2_ans1_value: The tail accelerates more than the mosquito.
-          feedback: Consider the equation for force, and the relationship between mass and acceleration!
+    params_part2_ans1_feedback: Consider the equation for force, and the relationship between mass and acceleration!
-        ans2:
-          value: The mosquito accelerates more than the tail.
+    params_part2_ans2_value: The mosquito accelerates more than the tail.
-          feedback: You got it, the mosquito accelerates much more than the tail!
+    params_part2_ans2_feedback: You got it, the mosquito accelerates much more than the tail!
 This is because its mass is much smaller than that of the tail, so to have the forces be equal, it must accelerate much more!
-        ans3:
-          value: The mosquito and the tail have the same acceleration!
+    params_part2_ans3_value: The mosquito and the tail have the same acceleration!
-          feedback: Consider the equation for force, and the relationship between mass and acceleration!
+    params_part2_ans3_feedback: Consider the equation for force, and the relationship between mass and acceleration!
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}
 A cow swats a mosquito with its tail in mid-air.

 ## Part 1